 The observed contextual patterns of segregation also reaffirmed how, underneath the four themes set out above, there was local variation.
 This reflected how choice and competition typically took place in local areas, as parents tended to choose from nearby schools.
 It also reflected the different aims and motivations of free school providers.
 Increased segregation, for example, appeared to result differently in relation to specific free schools enabling either "self-segregation" by minority ethnic parents or forms of "white flight" (Garcia 2008).
 This was not simplistically a story of white middle-class advantage, not least as free schools on average serve students who are more ethnically diverse than their neighbours.
-Our case studies also highlighted how segregation was unlikely to be solely the outcome of free schools.
+Our case studies also highlighted how segregation was unlikely to be solely the outcome of free school practices, but also the responsive actions of particularly higher-status schools.

-The free school experiment
+The free schools experiment

-Building on our analysis above, we conclude this report by considering how our evidence relates to the original aims of the free school policy.
-This helps summarise what we might learn from the free school experiment and leads to specific policy recommendations.
+Building on our analysis above, we conclude by considering how our evidence relates to the original aims of free school policy.
+Informed by Lubienski and Weitzel's (2010) analysis of the 'Charter School Experiment' in the USA, this helps to summarise what we might learn from the free schools experiment and leads to specific policy recommendations.

-The free school policy aimed to open new schools rapidly, including by enabling providers from civil society to propose and govern free schools.
-We found sustained growth in the number of mainstream free schools up to 2020/21.
-We discussed research showing early waves enabled free schools to be set up by parents, faith groups, charities and teachers.
-Since about 2016, however, much of the growth in free schools has been driven by Multi-Academy Trusts rather than local civil society groups (Garry et al. 2019).
-Possibly reflecting this change, we showed that, while the original aim to open 'small schools' was reflected in early secondary free schools, their average size has increased over time.
+The free school policy aimed to open new schools rapidly, by enabling civil society groups to propose free schools.
+We found a sustained increase in mainstream free schools up to 2020/21.
+We discussed research showing early waves enabled parents, faith groups, charities and teachers to set up free schools.
+Since about 2016 however, much of the growth in free schools has been driven by Multi-Academy Trusts (Garry et al. 2019).
+Possibly reflecting this change, we showed that, while the original aim to open 'small schools' was reflected in early secondary free schools, their average size increased over time.